crsven/things_templates/README.md

 # Things Templates
-# NOTE: THIS PROBABLY DOESN'T WORK PROPERLY AS A GEM, YET

 An easy(?) way to save templates for Things.app.
 These can include projects or items that you often find yourself creating over and over together.